Views:

 • Academic Progression

-When the Progression and Award Board (PAB) meet at the end of the academic year, they will look at all your marks for the year before deciding when and if you can retake any assessments that you haven’t passed.
+When the Progression and Award Board (PAB) meet at the end of the academic year, they look at all your marks for the year before deciding when and if you can retake any assessments that you haven’t passed.

-If your claim was accepted for term 1 or 2 assessments, you will normally be offered the opportunity to retake the assessment(s) during the summer resit period.
-If you’ve not passed many modules, the PAB may decide that you need to retake all your failed modules in the following academic year, which is known as ‘repeating’.
-If you ask to defer an assessment that you are due to take during the summer resit period, then again you may have to repeat your year of study to retrieve the failed assessment(s).
+If your claim was accepted for Term 1 or 2 assessments, you will normally be offered the opportunity to retake those assessment(s) during the summer resit period.
+If you haven't passed many modules, the PAB may decide that you need to retake all your failed modules in the following academic year, known as ‘repeating’.

 For further information on progression requirements, see section D9 of the Academic Regulations for Taught Awards.